 Differences between Google+ profiles and pages

-- Pages generally represent entities like brands, businesses, or organizations; they can also represent celebrities, individual personas, or pseudonyms.
+- Google+ pages generally represent entities like brands, businesses, or organizations; they can also represent celebrities, individual personas, or pseudonyms.
 They're often managed by multiple people.

-There are several differences between Google+ profiles and pages and what happens when you link them to a YouTube channel:
+There are several differences between Google+ profiles and pages and what happens when you connect them to a YouTube channel:

 |Google+ profiles||Google+ pages|

 |Name restrictions||Profiles are generally subject to some name restrictions.
 The name on your profile should be a personal name.||Pages don't have name constraints, as names vary greatly among brands, business and organizations.|

 |Identity across Google services (Gmail, Drive, Play, etc.)||Your profile identity is used across all Google services, so you'll have a consistent name across YouTube and all of Google.||Your Google+ page identity is separate from your profile identity, so you can use a different name on your page and channel than you do on other Google services.|